Christopher J. Waild

 Christopher J. Waild (born 1982 in North Tonawanda, New York), is an American screenwriter.
 Waild grew up in Springfield, Ohio and attended the North Carolina School of the Arts where he studied screenwriting.
 He lives in Los Angeles, California and is a full-time staff writer on the CBS series NCIS.

 Film work

 Co-wrote the 2007 American independent feature film Dog Days of Summer directed by Mark Freiburger.

 Television work

-Waild is currently a co-executive producer on the TV series, NCIS.
+Waild is currently an executive producer on the TV series, NCIS.